DaoTranbk/daotranbk.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2021, 2022*: First Prize in Competition on Evolutionary Multi-task Optimization, Multi-task single-objective optimization - IEEE World Congress on Computational Intelligence
-- *2021*: Scholarships for Master and Doctoral Training in Vietnam - VinIF
+- *2021*: Full Scholarship for Master and Doctoral Training in Vietnam - [Vingroup Innovation Foundation](https://vinif.org/en/) (VinIF)
 - *2021*: Best Thesis Presentation Award - School of Information and Communication Technology - Hanoi University of Science and Technology
 - *2021*:  Second Prize in the Scientific Research Student Award - Hanoi University of Science and Technology
 - *2021*: Excellent Scholarship for the academic year - Hanoi University of Science and Technology